-Can you buy skin numbing cream for a tattoo procedure?
+Can you buy skin numbing cream for a tattoo procedure or piercing?

 Licensed use of all above numbing products is associated with medical procedures.
-Customers requesting numbing creams for applications before tattoo procedure will most likely be refused the sale as this is unlicensed use of the product.
+Customers requesting numbing creams for applications before the tattoo or piercing procedures will most likely be refused the sale as this is an unlicensed use of the product.

 Alster Tina (2013).
 Review of Lidocaine/Tetracaine Cream as a Topical Anesthetic for Dermatologic Laser Procedures.
 Available at: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4107876/ Accessed on 16/07/2019